Clean Water and Sanitation

 Does your university as a body provide free drinking water for students, staff and/or visitors, e.g. drinking water fountains)?

-Water fountains and refill stations at Lakehead University are located throughout the Thunder Bay and Orillia campuses which are free to use by students, staff and visitors.
-Water refill stations are highlighted on the Sustainability Campus Map.
+Water fountains and water bottle filling stations at Lakehead University are located throughout the Thunder Bay and Orillia campuses, which are free to use by students, staff and visitors.
+These chilled water bottle filling stations encourage users to avoid single-use plastic and are highlighted below on the Sustainability Campus Map with the water bottle icon.

-In 2019, the Lakehead University Orillia campus introduced the Bottled Water Policy which prohibits the purchase, sale and distribution of single-use bottled water on the Lakehead Orillia campus.
-Lakehead University recognizes that access to clean, safe drinking water is a basic human right and this initiative supports enhanced free public access to drinking water while reducing waste associated with single-use plastic bottles.
+In 2019, the Lakehead University Orillia campus introduced the Bottled Water Policy, which prohibits the purchase, sale and distribution of single-use bottled water on the Lakehead Orillia campus.
+This policy was last reviewed in December 2022.
+Lakehead University recognizes that access to clean, safe drinking water is a basic human right, and this initiative supports enhanced free public access to drinking water while reducing waste associated with single-use plastic bottles.

 6.3.4 Water-conscious building standards